jmhutchison/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

   :kbd:`exercise_data/projected_data` folder.
 * Add the :kbd:`schools_33S`, :kbd:`roads_33S` and :kbd:`farms_33S` layers.

-They'll probably look very familiar.
-They're the same data we've been working with all along, except that they're now in a Projected Coordinate System.
-This is necessary for analysis, for reasons we've covered in the previous lesson.
+These files are in a Projected Coordinate System, which is necessary for this analysis, for reasons we have covered in the previous lesson.
 (We want to be able to calculate distances in meters and areas in hectares, not in degrees.)

-Once you've got these layers in your :guilabel:`Layers list`:
+Once you have got these layers in your :guilabel:`Layers list`:

 * Rename the layers by right-clicking on them and selecting the :guilabel:`Rename` option.